7 Tips for Writing a Client Report (with Sample Report)

 7. Write for Your Audience

 Write your report for your audience.
 What information do they want to read?
 What questions will they want answered?
 Consider the best way to deliver the information.
-Instead of a traditional report, you may opt to use PowerPoint presentation, an interactive format like a Google Doc, or one of the many virtual collaboration tools currently on the market.
+Instead of a traditional report, you may opt to use a PowerPoint presentation, an interactive format like a Google Doc, or one of the many virtual collaboration tools currently on the market.
 Or, if your report contains a lot of data, it may be better to use Excel rather than Word.
 Use the method and medium that will work best for your intended audience.

 Download our Sample Client Report